seraphx2/ESI.NET/README.md

 NOTE: You will need to import `Microsoft.Extensions.Options` to accomplish the above.

 ### Endpoint Example
-Accessing a public endpoint is extremely simple.
-Instantiate an instance of the client.
+Accessing a public endpoint is extremely simple:
 ```cs
 EsiResponse response = _client.Universe.Names(new List<long>()
 {